Skip to main content

 Here's what you need to know about the executive summary part of a business plan and how an executive summary template can help you to achieve your business goals, including a free template you can start with right now.

-An executive summary is a clear and comprehensive introduction to an overall business plan.
-The business plan will have far more information throughout and contain extensive documentation to explain your proposal.
-However, the executive summary represents a condensed version of all that information.
+An executive summary is a clear and comprehensive introduction to an overall business plan, business proposal, or any other long business document.
+The business document will have far more information throughout and contain extensive documentation to explain your proposal.
+However, the executive summary serves as a condensed version of all that information.

 As it's the first part of a business plan, it's the first thing someone will read.
 The summary will include the most critical points of the plan so that the person reading it can easily and quickly digest it without needing to pour over every detail of the entire business plan.